 Sadly, due to their pocket size, teacup King Charles Cavaliers are much more fragile compared to their standard-sized counterparts.
 Their smaller size may make them more susceptible to injuries from accidental falls, even from small heights, particularly in their joints and bones.

-They Have a Metabolism
+They Have a Fast Metabolism

 The metabolism of miniature Cavalier King Charles Spaniels is very rapid, leading to a higher caloric need relative to their size.
 This faster metabolism means that they require more frequent meals or snacks throughout the day to maintain their energy levels.